ido-ofir/core/README.md

 , element);

 ```

-unless configured otherwise, the router will render any component by name.
+unless configured otherwise, the router will render any component by name. so if you've created a component called `Table`, and you set your browser's hash to `#Table` the router will render the `Table` component on screen.
+The core automatically listens for changes in the browser's hash, and whenever a change accurs a `route` object and a `query` object are being updated on the tree at 'core/router/route' and 'core/router/query'.
+#### route

+#### query
+The core's routing system is designed to enable very complex states to be serialized to and from the browser's address bar. this allows your apps to have links pointing to a very specific application state.